 - acute or chronic illness

 - medical/dental appointments

 - absences approved by the Superintendent under RSA 193:1,I(c)

 - absences as a result of a waiver from the Superintendent for alternative learning plans under RSA 193:1, T(h)

 - college visits

-- · military-related activity
+- military-related activity

 - bereavement

 - court appointments

-- · religious holidays
+- religious holidays

 - mandated court appearances

-- participation in school activities
+- participation in Litchfield school sponsored events (excludes extra-curricular activities not sponsored by the Litchfield School District)

 - extenuating circumstances determined by the principal.

-- Unexcused absence- absence which occurs for any reason other than excused absence.
+Unexcused absence- absence which occurs for any reason other than excused absence.
 Unexcused absences are considered truancy.